 In the proposed example, the initiator module is modeled by the my\initiator class.
 This class inherits from the standard SystemC sc\core::sc\module class, that acts as the root class for all TLM-T modules.

-The initiator uses the class pdes\local\time for managing and interacting with his local time and with the interval between two consecutive null messages.
-The pdes\local\time has the following access functions:
+The initiator uses the class pdes\local\time for managing and interacting with his local time and with the interval between two successive timed messages.
+The class pdes\local\time is detailed in section D.5.